 All Hallows Eve may be a little more low-key this year, but one thing’s for sure: You can have an awesome entryway, even if you don't have the DIY skills to whip up a social-distancing-friendly candy slide.
 These Halloween door decorations will boost your spirits—and make for one heck of a ‘gram—but the best part?
 You don’t have to be a Martha Stewart-caliber crafter to tackle any of them.
 In fact, some are as simple as clicking “add to cart.”
 Consider it our treat to you.

 You’ll Lose Your Chic Over These Easy Halloween Door Decorations

 Oversized, cartoony spiders and skeleton flamingos are a lighthearted take on the typical undead theme come Halloween.
 See how Elsie Larson of A Beautiful Mess sets a whimsically spooky vibe, then borrow some of her ideas to outfit your space.

 Trailing vines, ferns and the occasional skull set an otherworldly tone to your front door.
-Paired with a gauzy apparition and a matching wreath, the effect is haunting, not horrifying.
+But all of that means nothing if you're stumbling toward your front steps.
+Stay on theme with these vintage-inspired lampposts.
+Paired with a few faux crows (Amazon sells a six-pack for $18), the effect is haunting, not horrifying.

 Just because your letter to Hogwarts never arrived doesn’t mean you can’t pretend that you’re a witch or wizard about to board the Hogwarts Express.
 Just flank this door sticker with a couple of pennants for your favorite house—and maybe a cage with a faux owl in it, if you’re feeling extra—and you’re good to go.
 (Pro tip: If you’re placing this decal on an exterior door, be sure to order the laminated sticker, so it can withstand rain and humidity.)